 Start with the 4th finger at the 12th fret and do the same thing that you just did, except pull off 4~3 instead of hammering on 3~4.

 It is necessary to make sure that you have substantially the same hand position whether you are doing rising or descending slurs.
 That is the only reason for this task.
 It is after the previous two in order to prevent any recovery or rest.
 Force the finger to move, and continue to hit the string as hard as you can, no matter how much you have to slow down.
 If you cannot continue, then go on to the next task, but from now on do each task for 45 seconds instead of one minute.
-Cut the time as much as you have to, but keep the effort up, and keep practicing each of the six tasks for exactly the same period of time.
+Cut the time as much as you have to, but keep the effort up, and keep practicing each of the six tasks for the same measured period of time.

 (1) (3) (2) (4) (3) (5) (4) (6)